Policies for Employees

 Supplies and unused office machines should be returned to the Business Office for redistribution.

-Employees may schedule the use of institutional vehicles for authorized and approved institutional business by calling the Business Office.
-Drivers must be registered with the college's insurance company.
+Employees may submit requests to reserve Doane vehicles by going onto Doane’s website and completing the fleet request form.
+Drivers are required to complete a certification process in order to drive Doane vehicles.
+This process begins in the Business Office.
 All drivers must have their current and valid driver's license on file with the Business Office.
-Drivers will have their motor vehicle driving records checked by the college's insurer.
+Drivers will have their motor vehicle driving records checked by the University’s insurer.

-- The college's insurer may prohibit drivers with more than one violation on their record from driving or may be required to take defensive driving courses.
+The University’s insurer may prohibit drivers with more than one violation on their record from driving or may be required to take defensive driving courses.
 All coaches, admissions and advancement personnel and certain faculty may be required to drive.
 Loss of driving privileges may be a reason for termination or require consideration on behalf of the employer for loss of this privilege.
-All drivers will be required to attend a driver training course prior to use of the college vehicles.
+All drivers will be required to attend a driver training course prior to use of the University vehicles.

-- Students are allowed to drive college vehicles provided they follow the driver certification process.
-This includes an annual school bus driver's physical, signatures of the organization sponsor, approval of the Student Leadership Office, van driver training, and a motor vehicle report check of driver's license information.
+Students are allowed to drive University vehicles provided they complete the driver certification process.
+This includes van driver training, and a motor vehicle report check of driver's license information.

 The person scheduling the vehicle is responsible for pick-up and return of the vehicle in good condition.
-Maintenance problems are to be reported immediately to the Business Office.
-Vehicles should be returned with no less than half a tank of gasoline.
+Maintenance problems are to be reported immediately to the Fleet Manager.
+Vehicles should be returned with a full tank of gas, cleaned of all trash and personal items, windows closed and vehicle locked.
 Vehicles must be returned at the agreed time.
-Because of heavy scheduling of college vehicles, please respect this request.
+Because of heavy scheduling of University vehicles, please respect this request.

 If negligent driving results in an accident, the driver may be required to share costs in repair of the vehicle.

 Due to insurance requirements, use of vehicles is restricted to approved activities and institutional business.
-The school bus driver's physical will be charged to the department that requests the driver.
-Additionally, students must observe all the above elements pertaining to college employees.
+Additionally, students must observe all the above elements pertaining to University employees.

 Charges will be made to departmental accounts by journal entry, initiated by the Business Office with the appropriate account number for resulting charges.